ThinGrayLine/yahtzee/README.md

 # yahtzee
-just a yahtzee game made for a CS final project (champlain st lambert).
+Just a yahtzee game made for a CS final project (champlain st lambert).
 Quite messy really, I'll eventually clean up any errors.
 Feel free to test it and ask for a pull request.
 This was my first attempt at a game using Java, so it's not entirely perfect.
 Made exclusively using Java and JavaFX.

 If you want to use as a reference, please credit, I invested a lot of time into this project.

-made by Grayson Yen, Noah Dohnani, and Giuseppe Caruana
+Made by Grayson Yen, Noah Dohnani, and Giuseppe Caruana

 Known Bugs:
 - When returning from play menu, and opening new menu, the buttons to choose a combo don't work properly (same with probabilities).